Zamiell/isaac-faq/Mod-Organization.md

 Software has the problem where if you keep on adding things to it, eventually it becomes a Frankenstein monster - hard to manage and hard to understand.
 It is helpful to keep your mod code nice and organized so that it never reaches a state of unmaintainable spaghetti.

 Small mods can be written in a single file - `main.ts` (for TypeScript) or `main.lua` (for Lua).
 But for bigger mods, you will want to split up your code into different files.
 For example, it makes sense for a mod pack that contains 10 items to have all of the code for each individual item live in a file dedicated to just that item.
+That way, you can leverage the `Ctrl + p` hotkey in VSCode to jump to the exact spot that you need to go.

+And if an item or feature has so much code that it gets to be 500-1000 lines, then consider splitting up that into multiple files.
+Instead of having a file called `item1.ts`, have a directory called `item1` with child files based on the particular property of the feature or the originating callback.

+But how do you glue it all together?
 There are two good ways to organize a bigger mod:

 <br />

-## Dependency Injection
+## 1) Dependency Injection

 Use depedency injection and have all callback registration happen in the files dedicated to the item/feature.